Section II: Scope of Authority and Jurisdiction

 - The conduct involves an allegation of serious misconduct, which, if true, would rise to the level of creating a substantial threat to the safety of the University community.
 Examples may include but are not limited to, physical or sexual assault, rape, hazing, harassment, stalking, furnishing alcohol to minors, distribution of drugs or illegal substances, or illegal weapons use;

-- the University has the ability to conduct a thorough investigation and has access to necessary witnesses and documents.
+- The University can conduct a thorough investigation and has access to necessary witnesses and documents.

 - Jurisdiction of Title IX sexual harassment cases is addressed in Section VII.